 First preference: Create the collection in "current" project.

 This seems like a much better default -- unless the current project is not writable, in which case "ask where" is probably the only non-surprising behavior.

 Alternatively: Take the user to the newly created collection.

 Seems to me we should do this as well.

-#5 Updated by Radhika Chippada almost 5 years ago
+#5 Updated by Radhika Chippada about 5 years ago

 - When collections are combined from within a project: the new collection is created in that project, provided the current_user can write to that project.